 Instructors and students can freely download the CMB3e Sample Chapter, Basic CMB3e and Annotated CMB3e iText.
 Instructors can request the Instructors CMB3e iText.
 All iText users can create their own digital annotations or download and print the text and write in the margins the old-fashioned way!

-Instructors can use a version ‘as is’ or as the starting point to build their own custom iText.
-After adding or deleting content, annotations, assignments, etc, the customized iText can then be the required (or recommended) course content, to be distributed to students under the guidelines of the Creative Commons CCBY license.
-I encourage instructors with an interest in interactive learning and who are concerned about the high cost of textbooks to customize any version of the OER iText to engage their own students in thinking about science.
+Instructors can use any version ‘as is’ or as the starting point to build their own custom iText.
+After adding or deleting content, annotations, assignments, etc., the customized iText can then be the required (or recommended) course content, to be distributed to students under the guidelines of the Creative Commons CCBY license.
+I encourage instructors with an interest in interactive learning and who are concerned about the high cost of textbooks to customize one of the CMB3e versions to engage their own students in thinking about science.
 I encourage students to interact with the iText and think about how good experiments were designed, how data was interpreted, and what questions the investigators (and we!) might want to ask next.
-To download your choice of the Cell and Molecular Biology 2e iText or the Sample Chapter, click one of the links below.
-If you select one of the full versions (not the sample chapter), you will be taken to a usage survey.
+To download your choice of the Basic CMB3e or Annotated CMB3e iText (or the CMB3e Sample Chapter), click one of the links below.
+If you select one of the full versions (not the sample chapter), you may be taken to a usage survey.
 I ask that you complete the form so I can better understand how you might use the iText.

 - Basic CMB3e iText: Full text with VOPs and web-links

 - Annotated CMB3e iText: Full text with VOPs and web-links, plus annotations

 - Instructor’s CMB3e iText: Full text with VOPS, web-links and annotations, plus the author's assignments/assessments.

 - CMB3e Sample Chapter: Chapter 1 of the Instructor’s iText